buyandrey96w/docs/README.md

 ### VAT Number
 A required field for EU organizations when creating a [Business Account](#business-account).
 Verify VAT numbers at [VIES VAT Validation](https://ec.europa.eu/taxation_customs/vies/).

+### WHOIS

+**WHOIS** is a publicly accessible protocol and database used to look up registration information about internet resources such as IP addresses, AS numbers, and domain names.

+#### Typical Information Provided:
+- Organization name
+- Contact details (admin, technical)
+- IP address allocation or domain ownership
+- Status and registration dates

+WHOIS is essential for network troubleshooting, abuse reporting, and verifying resource ownership.
+Data is maintained by [Regional Internet Registries (RIRs)](#rir-regional-internet-registry) and domain registrars.

 ---
 ---